Nissan Leaf Battery Replacement Cost

 Nissan Leaf Range

 The latest 2022 Nissan Leaf has an upgraded battery pack and an improved powertrain.
 These little tweaks have allowed it to gain more all-electric range compared to the earlier cars.
 In particular, the 2022 Leaf has a 62kWh battery, capable of around 226 miles of range.
 However, that’s for the higher-end Leaf S Plus trim.
 The base-level Leaf has a smaller 40kWh battery, capable of around 149 miles of EV range.
 These are both measured as per the EPA’s testing.
-With 100kW quick-charging, even the larger 96kWh battery could be charged from 0% to 80% in just around 45 minutes.
+With 100kW quick charging, even the larger 96kWh battery could be charged from 0% to 80% in just around 45 minutes.

 Is The Nissan Leaf All Electric

 Yes, the Nissan Leaf is all-electric, though some confuse it as a hybrid.
 It’s been all-electric since the Leaf’s inception in 2010.
 It was, in fact, one of the first mass-produced EVs ever, before Tesla went mainstream.
-As of February of 2022, more than 577,000 Leafs have been sold worldwide (since its launch).
+As of February 2022, more than 577,000 Leafs have been sold worldwide (since its launch).
 More than 165,000 of which, are sold in the US.
 It was also the top-selling EV prior to Tesla’s growing popularity.

 How Much Are Electric Cars